THINGS TO SEE & DO IN BANGOR

 Crawfordsburn Country Park

 This is a popular beach in the summer and for weekend walks.
-There is a glen
+There is a glen walk and a visitor’s centre, which is geared up for children.
+There is also a cafe at the centre.

-Helens Bay that is the first road right out of Crawfordsburn towards Belfast.
+Telephone: (02891) 853621 Access from Bridge Road South, Helens Bay.
+That is the first road turning right out of Crawfordsburn village towards Belfast.

 Golf Courses